Selective Population Protocols: Selective Population Protocols

-Now we formulate a lemma allowing us to analyze fragmented parallel time in the new model.
-It will be used to analyze leader election and majority protocols.
+Now we formulate a lemma allowing us to analyze fragmented time in the new model.
+This lemma will be used in the analysis of leader election and majority computation protocols.

-\begin{lemma} Consider a time interval $I$, s.t., $|I|>\frac{110}{35}\eta n\ln n$.
-If~every agent acts as the responder in an external interaction in $|I|$ at most once, then the fragmented parallel time of $I$ is $\Theta(|I|/n)$ whp. \end{lemma}
+\begin{lemma} Consider an interval of interactions $I$, s.t., $|I|>\frac{110}{35}\eta n\ln n$.
+If~every agent acts as the responder in an external interaction in $I$ at most once, then the fragmented parallel time of $I$ is $\Theta(|I|/n)$ whp. \end{lemma}

 \begin{proof} The total number of chunks of the fragmented time is at least $k\ge \frac{|I|}{10n\log n}$, so the fragmented time $T_F\ge\frac{|I|}{10n}$.
-We show, that the fragmented time $T_F\le \frac{2|I|}{n}$ whp.
+We show that the fragmented time $T_F\le \frac{2|I|}{n}$ whp.

-Let us consider a fixed agent in a given interaction.
-We first observe that the probability of an event $A$, that an interaction is internal and the agent acts as the responder is at most $1/n$.
+Consider a fixed agent in a given interaction.
+We first observe that the probability of an event $A$, that an interaction is internal and this agent acts as the responder is at most $1/n$.
 For an agent belonging to a group of size 1, when this agent can be counted as both the initiator and the responder, the probability of event $A$ does not exceed $1/n$.
 For an agent belonging to a group of size $g>1$ this probability is at most $\frac{g-1}{n}\cdot\frac{1}{g-1}=\frac{1}{n}$.

-Let us divide interactions into maximal subseries such that for any fixed agent there are at most $10\ln n-1$ events $A$ involving this agent.
-Note that these subseries are simultaneously chunks of interactions in which any agent acts as the responder at most $10\ln n$ times since any agent is a responder in $|I|$ at most once in an external interaction.
+Let us divide all interactions into maximal subseries such that for any fixed agent there are at most $10\ln n-1$ events $A$ involving this agent.
+Note that these subseries are simultaneously chunks of interactions in which any agent acts as the responder at most $10\ln n$ times since any agent is a responder in $I$ in an external interaction at most once.
 Let us first estimate the probability that a given subseries has less than $n\ln n$ interactions.
 This probability is not greater than the probability that during $n\ln n$ interactions (counting from the beginning of the subseries) event $A$ happens for some agent at least $10\ln n$ times.
-By Chernoff bound, the probability that for a given agent event $A$ in $n\ln n$ interactions occurs $X\ge 10\ln n=10EX$ can be estimated as
+Using calculations from Lemma~\ref{subtle}, one can estimate that this probability for a specific agent is smaller than $n^{-81/11}$.

 By the union bound the probability that in a given subseries event $A$ occurs for some agent at least $10\ln n$ times does not exceed $n^{-70/11}$.
-Thus, for $n$ large enough and $k\ge\frac{|I|}{10n\ln n}>11\eta/35,$ the probability that at least half of $k$ subseries correspond to parallel time smaller than $\ln n$ is less than
+Analogously to the proof of Lemma \ref{subtle}, for sufficiently large $n$ and $k \ge \frac{|I|}{10n\ln n} > \frac{11\eta}{35}$, the probability that at least half of the $k$ subseries correspond to times smaller than $\ln n$ is less than $n^{-\eta}$.